-You want to start by standing next to your horse on the left facing opposite your horse so that your left shoulder/side is in contact with your horse’s left one.
+So how do you get your horse to lift their hoof so you can clean it?
+First, you want to start by standing next to your horse on the left facing opposite your horse so that your left shoulder/side is in contact with your horse’s left one.

 Have your hoof pick in your right hand.

-Then you want to slowly slide down your left hand along your horses front left leg, turning your hand so that eventually you will be cupping your horse’s hoof in it.
+Then you want to slowly slide down your left hand along your horse’s front left leg, turning your hand so that eventually you will be cupping your horse’s hoof in it.
 At the same time as your doing that, you want to lean into your horse gently so that you are putting pressure on the left shoulder.

 This will reflexively cause your horse to pick up that left front hoof for you.
 Once the hoof is up, keep it supported securely in your hand.

-Make sure you do NOT pick the frog as this area is sensitive and your horse may react!
+Make sure you do NOT pick the frog, as this area is sensitive and your horse may react!

-Treat the other 3 hooves in the same manner.
 Some horses are more stubborn on certain hooves, like rear hooves or one hoof in particular.
 Vary the amount of pressure you apply with your body until the horse raises a hoof.

-Also, you can simultaneously be applying pressure right above your horse’s hoof on the leg towards the back therefore coaxing your horse to lift a hoof with two separate pressure points at the same time.
+Also, you can simultaneously be applying pressure right above your horse’s hoof on the leg towards the back, therefore coaxing your horse to lift a hoof with two separate pressure points at the same time.